hmrc/alcohol-duty-returns/api-docs/obligationDetails.md

 # Get Obligation Details

-Returns the Obligation Details (including those not Open)
+Returns the Obligation Details (including those not Open).

 Calls to this API must be made by an authenticated and authorised user with an ADR enrolment in order for the data to be returned.